-I listened to this book on audio, and I have to say it’s probably the most interesting, engaging, well-done audiobook I’ve ever listened to.
-I almost felt like I was back in the days where there was no TV.
-Where families gathered around the radio to listen to shows.
-The narration was beautiful and bold, the production value filled my ears with so much tangible setting that I felt like I was there, an unseen observer.
+I read this on audio, and I have to say it’s probably the most interesting, engaging, well-done audiobook I’ve ever listened to.
+I almost felt like I was back in the days when there was no TV and families gathered around the radio to listen to shows.
+The narration was beautiful and bold, and the production value filled my ears with so much tangible setting that I felt like I was there, an unseen observer.

-This story was haunting in a way that was both tangible and abstract, leaving me feeling sometimes lost and uncomfortable, but in an visceral way – as if that was exactly where the author wanted me.
-This story was always moving, always changing direction, so that I never truly knew which way was up or down or sideway or under.
-I spent a lot of time wonder WHAT THE HELL IS GOING ON?
+This story was haunting in a way that was both tangible and abstract, leaving me feeling sometimes lost and uncomfortable, but in a visceral way – as if that was exactly where the author wanted me.
+This story was always moving, always changing direction, so I never truly knew which way was up or down or sideways or under.
+I spent a lot of time wondering WHAT THE HELL IS GOING ON?
 Again, in a good way, in a way that not a lot of books have pulled off with me.

 And then there was the ending.
-It felt bulky, and lacked the obscure finesse that the rest of the story mastered.
+It felt bulky and lacked the obscure finesse that the rest of the story had mastered.
 Too much information was jammed together in order to explain the otherwise unexplainable.

 I wouldn’t call this a “scary” story.
 But I would call it haunting and compelling, and in the end, sad.
-And those aspects, if nothing else, were ON.
-POINT.
+And those aspects, if nothing else, were ON POINTE.

 A stunning, terrifying novel about a house the color of blood and the two sisters who are trapped there, by The Dead Houseauthor Dawn Kurtagich